Virtu-E/ve-edu-vault/README.md

    ```
    python manage.py createsuperuser
    ```

-6. Run the development server:
+6. Configure environment variables:
    ```
+   # Update .env with your configuration
-   update .env ( I have sample values there, they wont work as the keys are all invalid )
+   # Sample values are provided but will not work as the keys are invalid
    ```

 7. Run the development server:
    ```
    make serve-async
    ```

 ## Development Guidelines